PE and Sports Premium

 Our aims are as follows:

-• To ensure access for all pupils to high quality first teaching of PE by training highly skilled PE teaching staff.
+• To ensure access for all pupils to high quality first teaching of PE, including swimming for Year 6 children) by training highly skilled PE teaching staff.

 • To increase pupils’ participation in extracurricular sporting activities.